 Click through the links below to grab any Disney movies you may be missing in your collection or grab Disney Movies Anywhere for any life problem emergency.
 We like this best for immediate access.

 Tired and Ready Give Up

 While Cinderella and Hercules may seem on the opposite ends of the spectrum here, they give you two solutions to the same problem.

 Cinderella is one of my favorite films ever, and it’s not just because her dress is pretty.
 Cinderella, as a character, is in a horrible situation.
 Absolutely horrible.
 She tries to be nice and it gets her nowhere.
 She tries to obey every rule and it gets her nowhere.
 She takes her future into her own hands and sews a dress, without expense to anyone, and it gets her nowhere.
 The trials and tribulations are many, this girl cannot get a break.
 So how does she not go completely insane?
 Because she has faith.
 She knows when to ask for help and she does.
 This is such a critical part of Cinderella as Disney portrays her.
-She puts aside the strength she’s been carrying and allows humility.
+She puts aside the strength she’s been carrying and allows surrender.
 She realizes she can’t do it alone and she allows the breakdown and asks/ prays for what she needs.
-Complete surrender.
+Complete allowing.
 Handing over the problem to a higher power.
 This brings her the Fairy Godmother.
 Now, while you may have a hard time getting your own fairy godmother to show up out of thin air, faith is a strong tool to use when you’re ready to give up.
-Most importantly it reminds you that there are other things in play of which you have no control.
+Most importantly it reminds you that you are not alone.
+There are other things in play of which you have no control.
 Who are you to know what’s best?
 What if the universe truly always has your back?
-What if it just needs you to let go, so it can take the reigns?
+What if it just needs you to let go, so it can take the wheel?
 If you’re frustrated about the job/boyfriend/baby/new house, etc. you’re not getting, loosen up a bit.
 Decide what you want and believe its showing up.
 Even miracles take a little time.

 Friendships in Disney Movies